Making sense of complexity through data. Leveraging AI to empower people and decisions.

 y = np.asarray(y)

-# Spliting the data this way, since order is important in time-series
+# Splitting the data this way, since order is important in time-series

 split = int(0.80 * len(X))